luciotato/UglifyLS/README.md

 Uglify2 parser translated to LiteScript
 ==========

-TL;DR: *By compiling LiteScript to C, UglifyJS parser runs 2.5 times faster.*
+TL;DR: *By "trasnlating" to LiteScript and then compile to C, UglifyJS parser runs 2.5 times faster.*

 ###Background
 I'm working on [LiteScript](https://github.com/luciotato/LiteScript),